-Finding the cheapest way to ship a package doesn’t have to mean using the slowest service.
+Finding the cheapest way to ship a package doesn’t mean using the slowest service.
 Shipping discounts are everywhere if you know where to look.
 If you run an ecommerce business, you should not be paying retail shipping rates.
 Through incentive programs, carrier negotiations, and shipping software, there are many ways to get discounts with major carrier and we’ll show you how to save money on shipping costs.